Navideck/gesturedeck_sdk_flutter/gesturedeck/README.md

 }
 ```

-Optional: To extend the app's UI around Android camera cutouts (aka notch) in landscape mode, add this block in your MainActivity
+Optional: To extend the app's UI around Android camera cutouts (aka notch) in landscape mode, add this block in your MainActivity.
+This will also ensure that Gesturedeck's overlay tracks exactly the shape of the app (i.e. rounded corners)

 ```kotlin
 class MainActivity: FlutterActivity() {